nuxeo/nuxeo-helm-chart/README.md

 The `nuxeo` chart is not production-ready by default.
 It suits for a development or staging environment such as preview.

+Currently, there is a single version of this chart for all the versions of Nuxeo.

 The code samples below rely on the [Helm 3](https://helm.sh/docs/helm/helm/) command line.

 ## Scope